-- A faculty member on sabbatical leave shall receive either one-half (1/2) of the academic year on full salary and full benefits or a full academic year on half salary and full benefits. - In an effort to encourage more ambitious sabbatical proposals, a faculty member on sabbatical leave is still eligible for non-sabbatical faculty development funds, i.e. traditional conference attendance/travel support or the President's Fund for the Advancement of Excellence in Learning, Service, and Leadership f.
+• A faculty member on sabbatical leave shall receive either one-half (1/2) of the academic year on full salary and full benefits or a full academic year on half salary and full benefits.

+In an effort to encourage more ambitious sabbatical proposals, a faculty member on sabbatical leave is still eligible for non-sabbatical faculty development funds, i.e. traditional conference attendance/travel support.

+f.
 Obligations of the Faculty Member:

 - An applicant for sabbatical leave shall submit in writing a detailed plan of the activity that he/she proposes to follow.
 The plan, as approved, will represent the faculty member's assignment during the sabbatical leave period.
-The approved plan shall not be modified without the written consent of the Provost. - In accepting a sabbatical leave, a faculty member shall sign a statement indicating that he/she is aware of and agrees to all conditions of the leave as specified therein.
+The approved plan shall not be modified without the written consent of the Provost. - In accepting a sabbatical leave, a faculty member shall sign a statement indicating that he/she is aware of and agrees to all conditions of the leave as specified therein. - While on sabbatical leave, a faculty member may not accept remunerative employment without the written consent of the Provost.
+Fellowships, grants, assistantships, and similar stipends shall not be considered remunerative employment.

-- While on sabbatical leave, a faculty member may not accept remunerative employment without the written consent of the Provost.
-Fellowships, grants, assistantships, and similar stipends shall not be considered remunerative employment. - A faculty member is obligated to return for a full contract year of service upon completion of the leave.
+- A faculty member is obligated to return for a full contract year of service upon completion of the leave.
 Failure to return will obligate the faculty member to reimburse in full the College for salary and benefits received during the period of the leave. - Cancellation of sabbatical leave should be made by letter and routed through original signatories for their approval. - Upon completion of the sabbatical leave, the recipient shall file a written report of his/her scholarly activity with the Provost and make arrangements to present his/her research to the College community.